 Delfino Plaza: Located at the foot of Corona Mountain, the largest city on Isle Delfino serves as Sunshine's hub world.
 Several landmarks here are used to access the other stages, such as the Grand Pianta Statue, a Boathouse and the Lighthouse.
 Shine Sprites tend to gather around the massive Shine Gate at the northern edge of the Plaza.
 Many hidden Shine Sprites can be found here, though several of these first require unlocking one of F.L.U.D.D.'s two extra secondary Nozzles.

-Bianco Hills: The first main stage takes place in a rural hillside community at the center of Isle Delfino, where the quaint "Windmill Village" has been built next to a lake.
+Bianco Hills: The first episodic stage takes place in a rural hillside community at the center of Isle Delfino, where the quaint "Windmill Village" has been built next to a lake.
 A much larger windmill is perched atop an island located in the lake's far corner.
 This stage becomes available after defeating Shadow Mario for the first time in Delfino Plaza and is accessed via the Grand Pianta Statue.

 Ricco Harbor: A series of catwalks and support beams hang over this large commercial port hosting several ships.
 The substantial amount of seawater in this stage allows Mario to practice his "Blooper-surfing" using speedy Blooper Racers.
 This stage becomes available after collecting three Shine Sprites and defeating the Polluted Piranha that has engulfed Delfino Plaza's Boathouse.